wbolingbroke/dataloop-ansible/README.md

 ## Usage

-In order to automatically add a node to dataloop, create a file in your client-specific ansible repo named group_vars/dataloop using ansible-vault.
+In order to automatically add a node to dataloop, create a file in your ansible repo named group_vars/dataloop using ansible-vault.

 Make sure the file has the following content: